Jail and Inmate Search in Hawaii

 |Unknown or not reported:||0|

-Hawaii’s unified prison system integrates the jails and prisons at the state level.
-Hawaii operates on an annual budget of $211 million.
+The state’s unified prison system integrates the jails and prisons at the state level.
+HI operates on an annual budget of $211 million.
 With a staff of 1,276, they keep nine facilities over four counties.
 For each hundred thousand residents, Hawaii has an incarceration rate of 254, a violent crime rate of 309 and a property crime rate of 2,993.
 Along with those in prison, Hawaii’s community corrections system has another 1,500 on parole and another 21,000 on probation.
 It costs Hawaii $43,070 to care for each inmate per year.

 |Prison Name||Prison Type|

 |Kulani Correctional Facility||State Prison|